 Slice ginger into 1/8 pieces using a sharp chef's knife or mandoline.

-Place sliced ginger into a saucepan.
+Blanching - Place sliced ginger into a saucepan.
 Add water to a level a couple inches above the level of the ginger.
 Do NOT add sugar at this point.
-Turn heat to medium high/low boil for about 30 minutes until ginger slices are beginning to soften.
+Turn heat to medium high for a low boil (or just below boil) for about 30 minutes until ginger slices are beginning to soften.

 Weigh your ginger so you can determine how much sugar to add during the next step, because you'll add equal amounts sugar as ginger.
 For instance, if you have 1 pound cooked ginger, add 1 pound sugar.